 But of course, no matter what features a piece of software has, it’s not worth it if it doesn’t positively impact your business.
 Vanguard clients see substantial impacts following implementation.
 The cost savings through automation and improved business outcomes from predictive and prescriptive analytics in the Vanguard platform lead to a positive ROI in less than 12 months.

 Oracle Demantra, from Oracle

-Our first selection is Oracle Demantra, a demand management and supply chain tool created by Oracle.
+Our second selection is Oracle Demantra, a demand management and supply chain tool created by Oracle.
 It’s designed to support and facilitate automated forecast processes by tracking demand alongside factors like inventory counts, supply limitations, client commitments, and more.
 With Demantra, it’s easy to take back control of your day-to-day planning routines.

 There are three key components of this system.
 They are (1) Demand Management, (2) Real-Time Sales and Operations Planning, and (3) Predictive Trade Planning.
 The first, Demand Management, enables you to shape and refine new products based on the successes and failures of previous products.